 Thanks to Friends of Glass for sponsoring this post.
 I was not expected to write a positive review and all opinions are, as always, my own.
-Thanks to my readers for supporting the brands that help to keep Tin and Thyme blythe and blogging.
+Thanks to my readers for supporting the organisations and brands that help to keep Tin and Thyme blithe and blogging.